scholarslab/FedoraConnector/README.md

 ## Usage

-Under the "Fedora Connector" tab in the main horizontal menu in the administrative interface, there are two sub-tabs:

 ### Add Servers

 Before you can associate items with Fedora objets, you have to enter information for at least one Fedora server.
 To add a server: